rduplain/reqd/README.md

 This does not only apply to Makefiles.
 All build systems (in Unix) have a concept of executing a shell-like command to run a step.
-Shell is a great tool to define step-by-step commands (i.e. a _script_) to configure and install a requirement. nixd provides a simple framework to download and install accordingly, and to only run when needed.
+Shell is a great tool to define step-by-step commands (i.e. a _script_) to configure and install a requirement. reqd provides a simple framework to download and install accordingly, and to only run when needed.

-Above all, nixd does this without adding any additional dependencies.
+Above all, reqd does this without adding any additional dependencies.

 ### Use Cases